spideythewebhead/data_class_plugin/README.md

     path: /absolute/path/to/root_project
 ```

-And restart the analysis server (in case that fails run pub_get.sh)
+And restart the analysis server _(in case that fails run pub_get.sh)_.

+## Known Issues

+1. When using IntelliJ/Android Studio the `$toString` parameter of the **@DataClass** annotation is not visible in the Suggestions list.
+   However, you can still use it by typing it.